 Water Treatment Process

-While this process will be new to our customers, many municipal and private water providers across the United States and Canada have used this safe, effective disinfectant for more than 90 years.
-Denver and surrounding communities, for example, have been using this process for treating water since 1917, because they have renewable water systems that require this process.
-We are working toward the same goal -- to secure long-term renewable water resources.
+While this process is relatively new to Castle Rock customers, many municipal and private water providers across the United States and Canada have used this safe, effective disinfectant for more than 90 years.
+Denver, for example, has been using chloramine to treat its renewable water since 1917.

 Like chlorine, chloramine must be removed from water before it can be used for kidney dialysis or for fish and aquatic life habitats.
 Chloramines do not dissipate like chlorine and is harmful if it enters the bloodstream directly, but is benign if ingested.
 It is recommended to use a dechlorinating agent for chloramine for aquatic life and dialysis machines.
 For more specific information, visit Environmental Protection Agency's Chloramines.